 6) Target Multi-National Corporations

 One of the best ways to an expatriate job in an international environment is to target companies that have an overseas presence.
 It is often useful to identify companies that may have a use for your skillset and work experience.
 Visit the jobs and careers pages of their websites in order to identify any roles that may be available in your chosen destination and apply directly.

 7) Investigate Opportunities With Overseas Consulate Offices

 Consulate offices can be an excellent place for expatriates to focus their job search activity.
-Consulate offices function like a business, except they represent countries as opposed to commercial entities.
-Native speakers will always be valued by consulates abroad and it is therefore worthwhile exploring this avenues in order to attempt to identify job opportunities.
+Consulate offices function as a business, except they represent countries as opposed to commercial entities.
+Native speakers will always be valued by consulates abroad and it is, therefore, worthwhile exploring this avenue in order to attempt to identify job opportunities.

 For further details on securing an expatriate job in your chosen destination see our relocation guides.